-It's only in the last two years that the colourful work of the Norwegian painter has become known outside of Norway.
+It's only in the last few years that the colourful work of the Norwegian painter has become known outside of Norway.

 Although both artists are expressionists who used lurid colours to record brilliant Norwegian summer evenings on canvas, Edvard Munch is known the world over whereas Nikolai Astrup – who was born after and died before Munch – is not.
 But perhaps not for long.